yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 {{{
 chmod a+x /sbin/init
 }}}

-/!\ '''IMPORTANT:''' Problems with booting from USB storage were reported when using White Russian RC4 (or later versions), where USB hotplugging was introduced.
-If you encounter problems as well, try to disable USB hotplug!
-This can be done by removing the file {{{/etc/hotplug.d/usb/01-mount}}} (which is a symlink to {{{/rom/etc/hotplug.d/usb/01-mount}}})

 Now just reboot, and if you did everything right it should boot from the USB device automatically.